USS Hué City

 Hué City is the only U.S. Navy ship named after a battle in the Vietnam War, although it had been planned to name LHA-5 as USS Khe Sanh after the Battle of Khe Sanh, but that ship was commissioned in 1976 as Peleliu.
-As the only U.S. warship named for a battle that took place during the Vietnam War, Hué City has had the opportunity to reach out to the veterans of the battle for which she is named.
-She has done so frequently by holding a memorial for the Battle of Hué annually every year the ship's schedule permits.
+As the only U.S. warship named for a battle that took place during the Vietnam War, Hué City had the opportunity to reach out to the veterans of the battle for which she is named.
+She frequently held memorials commemorating the Battle of Huế.

 Ship history

 1990s

 Hué City sailed on 11 March 1993, for her maiden deployment to the Mediterranean Sea as Air Warfare Commander for the Theodore Roosevelt Carrier battle group (CVBG).
 Principally operating in the Adriatic Sea, Hué City developed the air picture and transmitted it to command centers afloat and shore.
-Hué City also monitored the safety of United Nations relief flights to Bosnia, ensuring Serbian aircraft did not violate no-fly zones.
+Hué City also monitored the safety of United Nations relief flights to Bosnia and Herzegovina, ensuring Serb aircraft did not violate no-fly zones.